barryvdh/laravel-elfinder/readme.md

 You can add tinyMCE integration by adding the following route:

+    //TinyMCE 3.x
     \Route::get('elfinder/tinymce', 'Barryvdh\ElfinderBundle\ElfinderController@showTinyMCE');
+    //Or for the TinyMCE 4.x
+    \Route::get('elfinder/tinymce', 'Barryvdh\ElfinderBundle\ElfinderController@showTinyMCE4');

 In the TinyMCE init code, add the following line: